A Practical Georgia Itinerary for 7–10 Days (the country!)

 Just a short drive away is your second stop on today’s itinerary: Mtskheta.
 Yeah, that’s really how you spell it.
 Mtskheta is not only really easy to reach and impossible to pronounce and spell, but it has these claims to fame:

-• It’s one of the oldest continuously inhabited cities in the world: people have been living there since before the Bronze age.
+• It’s one of the oldest continuously inhabited cities in the world: people have been living there since before the Bronze Age.

 • The Georgian Orthodox Church declared Mtskheta the Holy City.

 Svetitskhoveli Cathedral is right in the middle of town and it’s the second-largest church in Georgia, right after Sameba in Tbilisi.
-But it’s not just it’s size that lures in the pilgrims, it’s the fact that a piece of Jesus’ robe is buried there.
+But it’s not just its size that lures in the pilgrims, it’s the fact that a piece of Jesus’ robe is buried there.
 I’m very skeptical about any sort of relic, but hey, believe what you want to believe.

 You can then just stroll through Mtskheta’s pleasant cobblestone streets, or, if you’re already craving some higher ground, head up to Jvari Monastery.
 It stands on a hilltop to the east of Mtskheta, and you get a fantastic view of the confluence of the Mtkvari and Aragvi rivers overlooking Mtskheta.